NharikaVulchi/IIITB_ASIC_MT513/README.md

 end
 ```

 Here, the previous value of q0 is assigned to y, before the actual value of q0 is evaluated.
-So it will mimic a flop, because old value is being stored.
+So here q0 will mimic a flop, because old value is being stored.

 ```